 Liquidity requirements are regularly analysed as part of the asset and liability management (ALM).
 Together with explicit investment requirements (limit systems) and a conservative investment policy, this contributes to the appropriate management of the liquidity risk.
-The treasury/capital market department performs regular monitoring of cash flows and prepares quarterly reports on liquidity changes.
+The Treasury/Capital Market department performs regular monitoring of cash flows and quarterly reporting on liquidity changes in the liquidity committee.
 This solid liquidity management ensures VIG Holding's liquidity.
 In view of this, the liquidity risk of the company is considered low.

-Due to the existing ongoing monitoring of the liquidity requirement and the associated assessment of the liquidity risk as low, no separate stress tests or sensitivity analysis were carried out.
+Due to the existing ongoing monitoring of the liquidity requirement and the associated assessment of the liquidity risk as low, no separate stress tests or sensitivity analyses were carried out.